superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 # What is Knowledge Graph Embedding (KGE)?

 KGE algorithms take this tangled complex web of connections and turn it into something AI systems can understand better: vectors.
-These algorithms operate on a very crucial concept: learning the mapping in a way that not only contains information about the structure of nodes and relations, but also grasp their semantic meaning.

-This might raise a question - if we already have knowledge of the connections between nodes and their relations, then why do we need to take the effort to learn these embeddings?
+This might raise a question - if we already have knowledge of the connections between nodes and their relations, then why do we need to take the effort to learn embeddings?

-The challenge with KGs is that they are not always complete.
-Incompleteness means that there might be some edges that should ideally be present but are missing.
+The challenge with KGs is that they are usually incomplete.
+This means that there might be some edges that should ideally be present but are missing.
 These missing links could be the result of inaccuracies in the data collection process, or it could simply be a reflection of the imperfect nature of our data source.
-According to this article [REF], in large open-source knowledge bases we can observe a significant amount of incompleteness:
+According to [this article](https://towardsdatascience.com/neural-graph-databases-cc35c9e1d04f), in large open-source knowledge bases we can observe a significant amount of incompleteness:

 “… in Freebase, 93.8% of people have no place of birth and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), about 68% of people [do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while in Wikidata, about [50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”